-#72 on The Most Rewatchable Moviessee more on Top Gun
+#74 on The Greatest Movies for Guyssee more on Top Gun

 The 2008 sci-fi thriller Jumper is the story of a young man with the amazing ability to teleport and his adventures escaping the clutches of a group of religious fanatics who inexplicably see this power as evil.
-Where were these guys when Seth Brundle was doing his experiments?
 The film, directed by Doug Liman (Mr. and Mrs. Smith), contains many action sequences and stunts, but the production's lone fatality occurred during what should be one of the safest activities: striking the set.

 Set dresser David Ritchie was helping to dismantle an artificial wall of sand and rock, when a large chunk collapsed onto him.
-Ritchie was killed instantly, and another crew member was injured in the freak accident, making this the least-watched, least well-liked film to have ever claimed a human life on set.see more on Jumper
+Ritchie was killed instantly, and another crew member was injured in the freak accident.see more on Jumper